Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

 \subsection{Plane fields defined by ODEs $z' = F(y'')$}

-Many of the above results hold just as well for the class of plane fields $D_{F(q)}$ defined via \eqref{equation:quasi-normal-form} for the smooth functions $F(q)$ that (1) depend only on $q$ and (2) for which $F''(q)$ is nowhere zero, so that $D_{F(q)}$ is generic; by Subsection \ref{subsection:ordinary-differential-equations}, these plane fields encode ordinary differential equations $z' = F(y'')$, where $y$ and $z$ are functions of $x$.
-(Nurowski considered this class of plane fields as an example in \cite{Nurowski2005}, essentially gave equations \eqref{equation:F(q)-representative metric} and \eqref{equation:F(q)-Ricci-flat-ODE}, and observed that for generic functions $F(q)$ the root type of $D_{F(q)}$ is generically equal to $[4]$; see below.)
-We identify $F(q)$ with its pullback to the set $M_{F(q)} := \set{(x, y, p, q, z) : q \in \dom F}$ by the projection $(x, y, p, q, z) \mapsto q$.
-These plane fields again all have symmetry algebra with rank at least $6$, and we can now identify these symmetries explicitly:
+Many of the above results hold just as well for the class of $2$-plane fields $D_{F(q)}$ defined via \eqref{equation:local-coframe-partial} for the smooth functions $F(q)$ that depend only on $q$ and for which $F''(q)$ is nowhere zero, so that $D_{F(q)}$ is generic; by Subsection \ref{subsection:ordinary-differential-equations}, these $2$-plane fields encode ordinary differential equations $z' = F(y'')$, where $y$ and $z$ are functions of $x$.
+(Nurowski considered this class of $2$-plane fields as an example in \cite{Nurowski2005}, essentially gave equations \eqref{equation:F(q)-representative metric} and \eqref{equation:F(q)-Ricci-flat-ODE}, and observed that for generic functions $F(q)$ the root type of $D_{F(q)}$ is generically equal to $[4]$; see below.)
+We identify $F(q)$ with its pullback to the set

+by the projection $(x, y, p, q, z) \mapsto q$.
+These $2$-plane fields again all have symmetry algebra with dimension at least $6$, and we can now identify these symmetries explicitly: